reproductor-mpv-en-raspberry-pi

 Controlling Playback

-MPV offers several control options that you can use while a file is playing.
+MPV offers several control options you can use while a file is playing.
 Here are some examples of basic controls:

 ActionCommand/Shortcut